VilleSalonen/laputin/README.md

 * Backend implemented in Node.
 This handles interaction with file system and opening of the file opener associated with the collection.
 * Frontend implemented in HTML5 using AngularJS.
 Because desktop and command line UIs are so 90s, with Laputin you can organize your file collection from the browser!

+Each file in collection is identified by its content.
+This means that you can move and rename your files within the collection and Laputin still associates correct tags to your files.

+More specifically, 1024 bytes from the middle of the file is selected for hashing.
+This selection is then processed through MD5 algorithm.
+Middle of the file is used for selection to so that similar header data would not lead to collided IDs.

 Installation
 ------------
 Firstly: Laputin is pre-alpha software so whatever you organize, please have